brianstarke/go-beget/README.md

 Therefore, if you make any changes to the templates, you must install `go-bindata` (`go get -u github.com/jteeuwen/go-bindata/...`).

 Then `./rebuild_templates.sh` from the root of this project.

+### TODO

+- Creators
+- Updaters
+- still on the fence about Deleters...
+- tagging ID fields to do easier GetByID queries